Mihut1/homework1/README.md

 * Why are these technologies appropriate for your solution?

    The technologies listed above are appropriate because they would have a big impact on the market, giving a much lower risk of loss, being much more reliable than a human.
 The business environment is flooded with massive amount of data, which is not entirely exploited or analyzed.
-The businesses that use big data analytics will have strategic advantage over competitors
+The businesses that use big data analytics will have strategic advantage over competitors.

 * BIBLIOGRAPHY
 * https://en.wikipedia.org/wiki/Robinhood_Markets